ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/README.md

 - Learning Outcomes
 - Learning Activities
 - Target Audience
-- Registration
+- Course Schedule and Registration
 - Organisation
 - Important Links

 ### About

 The course aims to cover topics covering the whole data life cycle (as shown in the [Research Data Management kit by ELIXIR Europe](https://rdmkit.elixir-europe.org/)) with a specific focus on the implementation of [the FAIR data principles](https://www.go-fair.org/fair-principles/).
 The goal is to teach the key concepts on how to make life sciences data Findable, Accessible, Interoperable, and Reusable for your research management.
-The course is aimed at current and future life scientists in Norway.
-[Click here to read the course schedule.](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/schedule.md) For queries, check out [Frequently Asked Questions document (FAQs.md)](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/faqs.md) and/or you can send email to biomeddata@uib.no.
+[For queries, check out [Frequently Asked Questions document (FAQs.md)](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/faqs.md) and/or you can send email to biomeddata@uib.no.

 ### Learning Objectives